What is a Factual Resident of Canada

 • The frequency and duration of visits to Canada

 For instance, someone who moves abroad for work but keeps their house, bank accounts, and family in Canada may still be considered a factual resident.
-On the other hand, if you cut most of your ties and establish new ones in another country, you may be considered a non-resident.
+On the other hand, if you cut most of your ties and establish new ones in another country, you may be regarded as a non-resident.

 Tax Obligations of a Factual Resident